GRASS SEEDS MUSIC ACADEMY

 It has always been a struggle in Grass Seeds to accommodate such a wide variety of ages and ability levels.
 The past couple of years, we couldn’t help but notice how many young, advanced players are showing up at the festivals.
 There has also been an increase in the number of Grass Seeds registrations in the 14 to 18 year old age group, many who have attended Grass Seeds several times.
 It was obvious these older kids needed a very different, more age appropriate experience than we were offering in Grass Seeds.
 We needed to provide them with their own social experience and move away from teaching just the traditional bluegrass tunes; they want to learn to play what they listen to.
 The last couple of years we experimented with a few different things, but didn’t really hit on anything that worked.

-GS2 is now in its third year, and what a success!
-The GS2 kids had a blast and were really an inspiration to the younger kids.
-They also made quite a splash at the concert.
+Now in its fourth year, GS2 has been quite a success!
+These kids have had a great experience and are really an inspiration to the younger ones.
 Our goals for GS2 are the same as Grass Seeds and the structure of the weekend is pretty much the same, we are just raising the bar by including advanced instrumental technique, three and four part vocal harmonies and improvisation.
 GS2 decides as a group what songs to work on.
-We encourage them to choose more progressive songs from contemporary artists they enjoy listening to.
+We encourage them to choose more progressive songs from the contemporary artists they enjoy listening to.
 Then they get to work creating their own arrangement, not just reproducing it as recorded.
 They will really focus in on what it takes to be a member of a performing group.
 The discussion topics are also determined by the group so we can best meet the specific needs of the kids that year.

 The minimum age to participate in GS2 is 14.
 We recommend 4 to 5 years of playing with a good working knowledge of common chords or scales.
 Basic instrumental technique should be solid and familiarity with ensemble playing is expected.
 Students must be able to learn quickly by ear.
 Previous participation in Grass Seeds is not required.
 Selection is determined by faculty on Friday night.
 Everyone who is interested will participate in a jam session, the instructors will make their decision at that time.
 The registration fee is the same as for Grass Seeds.
 While we do our absolute best to accommodate everyone, we can not guarantee your child will participate in GS2.
 Registrations only for GS2 can not be accepted and no refunds will be given if your child is not selected.
 Grass Seeds is a unique opportunity for the young people in our area; there are very few programs like this one.